Shall I tell of stars hidden by the queen?

 in the jewelry box

-latched by the child
+entombed by the child

 with keys to the locks

-clown in patched up skirt
+clown in the torn skirt

 so sweetly he does urge